auycro/auycro.github.io/_posts/2022-05-03-hello-skaffold.md

 keywords: ",skaffold,k8s,nodejs"
 ---

-THis is just a memo how I created skaffold from existing Node.js app.
+THis is just a memo about how I created a skaffold yaml from an existing Node.js app.

 ## Prerequisites